 Additionally, the school names needed a rigorous cleaning to standardize them across all six datasets.
 The correction files provided to Taleemabad mapped various spellings and discrepancies in the school names.
 Once consistent correct names were provided by Taleemabad, schools were assigned unique ids to help create a master school-level dataset for ASER grades 1 - 3, ASER grades 4 - 5, and MELQO that would consolidate information from each respective baseline and endline datasets.

 Furthermore, the raw student-level datasets included student marks for each question in the ASER instrument.
 To facilitate analysis, categorical variables were generated using the ASER ranking methodology for the respective grade levels.
 These variables categorized test scores into predefined groups, representing various levels of proficiency in English, Urdu, and Maths.
 Subsequently, dummy variables were created for each proficiency category, indicating whether a student belonged to a specific proficiency level.
-Due to the lack of guidelines regarding thresholds for MELQO, the percentage scores obtained by students for pre-numeracy, pre-literacy and motor skills are calculated.
+However, due to the lack of guidelines regarding thresholds for MELQO, the percentage scores obtained by students for pre-numeracy, pre-literacy and motor skills are calculated.

-IV.
-Following the cleaning of endline and baseline data for ASER grades 1 - 3, ASER grades 4 - 5 and MELQO, the individual datasets were collapsed on school to create school level datasets.
+Following the cleaning of endline and baseline data for ASER grades 1 - 3, ASER grades 4 – 5, and MELQO, the individual datasets were collapsed on schools to create school-level datasets.
 Consequently, dummy variables that were previously created for each proficiency category now indicate the proportion of students in each school belonging to specific proficiency levels.
-Similarly, pre-numeracy, pre-literacy and motor skills indicators now represented average percentage scores at school level.
-The baseline and endline school level datasets for ASER grades 1 - 3, ASER grades 4 - 5 and MELQO were merged on the basis of schools to create a school level master dataset.
+Similarly, pre-numeracy, pre-literacy, and motor skills indicators now represented average percentage scores at the school level.
+The baseline and endline school level datasets for ASER grades 1 - 3, ASER grades 4 – 5, and MELQO were merged on the basis of schools to create a school-level master dataset.